Secure Software Development Methodologies: A Multivocal Literature Review: Auxiliary Practices

 \subsection{Ethics}

-CLASP~\cite{web:lang:stats} touches on the ethics in secure software development.
-As a whole, the organization should behave ethically, but should not expect individual components to be ethical.
-For example, the behavior of insiders who attack the organization is not ethical and the organization should take it into account.
-Ethical behavior as a whole means that the user is provided with a privacy policy, its changes and to notify users of the breach in privacy.
+The topic of ethics in secure software development is addressed in CLASP~\cite{web:lang:stats}.
+The organizations as a whole are expected to uphold ethics standards, although it may not be realistic to expect every individual component to be inherently ethical.
+An important consideration is the unethical behavior of insiders who may attack the organization, and the organization should take this into account.
+Ethical behavior, in general, entails providing users with a privacy policy, notifying them of any changes in the policy, and promptly informing them in the event of a privacy breach.